Best car insurance company for seniors: State Farm

 Geico83%

-Best for senior drivers with a DUI: Farmers, American Family and Progressive
+Best for senior drivers with a DUI: Farmers

-A DUI will result in a dramatic premium increase regardless of your age, but Farmers had the lowest increase of the insurers we surveyed.
-The company bumped rates up 58% after a DUI.
-American Family increased rates by 64% and Progressive hiked premiums by 73%; these were still among the lowest increases.
+DUI will result in a dramatic premium increase regardless of your age, but Farmers had the lowest increase for seniors of the insurers we surveyed.
+The company bumped rates up 39% after a DUI.
+Progressive increased rates by 49% and State Farm hiked premiums by 71%.

 Below are the companies with the best car insurance for seniors with a DUI.